Training young athletes is my passion. I LOVE helping skinny, weak kids go from Boy to BEAST..... not just physically, but mentally as well.

 2) Should young athletes max out every month for 1 rep?

-Once you begin testing 1 Rep Maxes with young athletes form goes out the window.
+Once you begin testing 1 Rep Maxes with young athletes, technique goes out the window.

 Every workout is an assessment and every week you are testing yourself to see if you're stronger as a young athlete.